Th3ThirdMan/CleanProject/README.md

 <br>

-## The Home Page
+## The Home and Registration Page

 <br>

-  * The Home Page consists of the Clean and Lean brand name logo set as a background with a simple box outlining the nature of the site, how many questions are to be answered, and the means to progress on through to the quiz.
+  * The Home Page consists of the Clean and Lean brand name logo

   * An opacity element was integrated into the inner box feature allowing more transparency to view the background.